unifire-app/aspect/docs/api.md

 Options
 -------

-When creating a new `aspect.template` instance, you can pass an table of options as the constructor argument:
+While creating `aspect.template` instance, you can pass an table of options as the constructor argument:
 ```lua
 --- main options
 local aspect = require("aspect.template").new({